Leo-Daniel-Deep-Learning/UNets/README.md

 # UNets
-Some U-Net architectures re-implemented by us to match the best accuracy of the original paper if possible
+Some U-Net architectures re-implemented or copied to match the best accuracy of the original paper if possible